Skip to main content

 Complemented Project Type: Water Flow Automation

-The Ivanhoe Irrigation District in Tulare county, CA used Reclamation WaterSMART funds to automate control valves in two of its main irrigation water lines to reduce spills, improve efficiency of water delivery, and reduce groundwater pumping in an area withdrawing more than is being recharged.
+The Ivanhoe Irrigation District in Tulare County, CA used Reclamation WaterSMART funds to automate control valves in two of its main irrigation water lines to reduce spills, improve efficiency of water delivery, and reduce groundwater pumping in an area withdrawing more than is being recharged.
 The improvements are expected to save 413 acre-feet of water annually.
 With the additional NRCS assistance, farmers in the priority area will be able to improve efficiency of their irrigation systems conserving 300 acre-feet annually through reduced groundwater withdrawal allowing for the banked water to be distributed to other local water stockholders and more farm acreage staying in production throughout drought cycles.
 In addition to the water savings and drought resilience benefits, EQIP funding will help them reduce nutrient loss and groundwater pollution and improve use efficiency of equipment and facilities saving energy and reducing production costs.

 Name: Kaweah Delta Water Conservation District

-Budgeted EQIP Funding This Year: $3,000,000
+Budgeted EQIP Funding This Year: $4,000,000

 Priority Area Extent in Acres: 340,000

-Proposed New Contracts: 55
+Proposed New Contracts: 60

-Proposed New Contract Acres: 3500
+Proposed New Contract Acres: 5,000

 Reclamation WaterSMART Funding Categories: WEEG, 2012